 You could focus on updating or broadening your existing skills set – or you could gain the new knowledge needed to make a change of career.
 Apart from anything else, taking action will show prospective employers that you’re motivated and willing to take the initiative.

 You could do voluntary work in a field that interests you, or take a course that might help you get that job you’ve always wanted.

 Some courses reduce their fees for people who aren’t in full-time employment.
 And others cost nothing at all!
 Read Boost your job prospects – for free for more on this.

-It may also be worthwhile retraining or taking a different career path if needs be.
-Here are some useful sites to get you started:
+It may also be worthwhile retraining or taking a different career path if need be.
+Here are some useful sites to start:

 The main thing is not to lounge around the house all day feeling sorry for yourself.
-Redundancy is awful but giving up on work completely will make you feel ten times worse.
-Structure your day as though you were still operating within work hours, and if you get stuck for things to do check out our article 45 ways to get a job.
+Redundancy is awful, but giving up on work completely will make you feel ten times worse.
+Structure your day as though you were still operating within work hours: Get up and browse job boards, work on your courses, and update your CV as necessary.
+Do take breaks for lunch and exercise!

 Keep yourself busy and resist moping around in your PJs throwing darts at a picture of your boss’s head – however tempting that might be!

 Finally, check out MoneyMagpie’s extensive Make Money pages for plenty of ways to earn a bit on the side while you look for that dream job.